qiuhaidong/qiuhaidong.github.com/source/_posts/2013-06-06-Setup-and-Start-Octopress.markdown

 	cd ~/.ssh
 	# Checks to see if there is a directory named ".ssh" in your user directory

 If it says "No such file or directory" go to **step 2**.
 Otherwise, you already have an existing keypair, and you can skip to **step 3**.
+最好就是把 .shh 这个文件夹删除了，做step2

 ###Step 2: Generate a new SSH key

 To generate a new SSH key, enter the code below.
 We want the default settings so when asked to enter a file in which to save the key, just press enter.

 	ssh-keygen -t rsa -C "your_email@example.com"
+	我的就是：ssh-keygen -t rsa -C "690982322@qq.com"

 Now you need to enter a passphrase.

 Which should give you something like this:

 	Your identification has been saved in /home/you/.ssh/id_rsa.
 	Your public key has been saved in /home/you/.ssh/id_rsa.pub.